quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID field of the long packet header ({{long-header}}) during the handshake.
 The sequence number of the initial connection ID is 0.
 If the preferred_address transport parameter is sent, the sequence number of the supplied connection ID is 1.

-Subsequent connection IDs are communicated to the peer using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}), and the sequence number on each newly-issued connection ID MUST increase by 1.
+Additional connection IDs are communicated to the peer using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}), and the sequence number on each newly-issued connection ID MUST increase by 1.
 The connection ID randomly selected by the client in the Initial packet and any